Dissociation Examples: How Core Emotions Get Masked by Coping Emotions

 Coping habits are varied and layered.
-They include an emotional part—a default emotion like anger, sadness or fear—and often include a habit that is acted out such as smoking, drinking, eating, excessive organizing, or overwork.
+They include an emotional part — a default emotion like anger, sadness or fear — and often include a habit that is acted out such as smoking, drinking, eating, excessive organizing, or overwork.

-Dissociation Examples of PTSD, Complex PTSD, and Its Layers
+Dissociation Examples and Its Layers

-To put this in perspective:
+To put this in perspective, let me share three examples:

 - Marie, who has lost her son in a motorcycle accident, has as a core emotion — loss, grief, bereavement (sadness).
 Because she is unable to contain her sadness, she starts having reactive thoughts such as "Why him?
 It is not fair!" and a certain edginess in dealing with anything, which is part of an anger response she uses to try to reestablish healthy boundaries and deal with her overwhelming sadness.